Immunology

 Immunology Hypersensitivity Hypersensitivity

-4. Type 4 reaction.
+4. Type 4 Reaction.

 • Helper T lymphocytes sensitized by antigen release lymphokines upon second contact with the same antigen.